 There are many types of legally binding documents that businesses can use to protect their trade secrets.
 The type of document and filing process depends on the reason the secret is being shared, as well as the entity that it is being shared with.

 - Non-Compete Agreements: Typically for employees, private contractors, or manufacturers that will be privy to proprietary business information.
 Usually includes a length of time in which the agreement is in effect.
 For example, if used when hiring a Plant Manager for your business, you may prohibit them from working for a competitor in your field not only for the duration of their employment, but for a period of years once their employment with you ends.
 It may also have geographic limitations based on your business type.

 - Non-Disclosure Agreements: While almost always part of an employment agreement, these are also typically used with outside parties that need business information in order to work with you, such as a manufacturer or outsourced specialist.
 It should define the specific process, procedures, or information that is protected under the agreement.
 These are often bilateral, meaning that both parties entering the agreement have information that they wish for the other party to keep secret.

 - Non-Solicitation Agreements: Also commonly known as a “No Poaching” agreement.
 This can be used in a variety of ways, including keeping a past employee from stealing current employees or clients/customers for their new company, or keeping companies that you have a business relationship with from scouting your employees.

 Role of a Trade Secret Attorney

 Many businesses use all three types of Trade Secret Contracts throughout the life of their business.
-A Trade Secret Lawyer, such as Kevin E. Byrnes of the Law Offices of Kevin Byrnes, can assist you in understanding the proper use of each document, in drafting documents for specific needs, and in enforcement and litigation, if needed.
+A Trade Secret Lawyer, such as Kevin E. Byrnes of FH+H, can assist you in understanding the proper use of each document, in drafting documents for specific needs, and in enforcement and litigation, if needed.